BonaDrone/ESP32-Access-Point/README.md

-# ESP32-Access-Point
+# ESP32-Sketchs
+This repo contains:

+1. Example code to configure the ESP32 as a WiFi access point
-Example code to configure the ESP32 as a WiFi access point
+2. Example code to configure the ESP32 as a WiFi access point and proxy data to the main microcontroller
 ## Notes

 ### Requirements